 “Those therefore who rely on faith receive the same blessing as Abraham, the man of faith.”
 (Gal.
 3:9, NJB,) and

 “Merely by belonging to Christ you are the posterity of Abraham, the heirs he was promised” (Gal.
 3:29, NJB.)
-He was asserting that believing gentiles should consider themselves God’s chosen.
+He was asserting that believing Gentiles should consider themselves God’s chosen.
 He was trying to weaken the patriotic fervor of Jews by downplaying their exclusivity.

 Throughout Paul’s travels, he was initially welcome in the synagogues because he masqueraded as a traditional Jew, but after Jews heard what he had to say, he was rejected, sometimes even beaten and pelted with rocks.
 As Paul was probably a Jew, they imagined he was upsetting their relationship with God and that the whole Jewish community would suffer as a consequence.
 Is it any wonder they physically attacked him?

 While Paul was preaching, the Nazarenes, the original disciples of Jesus, were expanding into a significant force under the leadership of James (Jesus’ brother) in Jerusalem.
 They also enjoyed a significant membership among Jews throughout the empire.
-They definitely didn’t preach the divinity of Christ, nor intend to start a new religion.
+They definitely did not preach the divinity of Christ, nor intend to start a new religion.
 Paul considered them competitors.
 He got very upset when he encountered rival missionaries, who were probably Nazarenes, and complained bitterly about them hijacking “his” converts.
 He cursed them, using the undeniable truth of his own gospel as justification:

 “I am astonished at the promptness with which you have turned away from the one who called you and have decided to follow a different version of the Good News.
 Not that there can be more than one Good News; it is merely that some trouble makers among you want to change the Good News of Christ; and let me warn you that if anyone preaches a version of the Good News different from the one that we have already preached to you, whether it be ourselves or an angel from heaven, he is condemned” (Gal.
 1:6–9, NJB.)
 He sounds like an upset child whose best friend has gone off to play with someone else.
-It’s ironic that the pathetic Paul was accusing his adversaries of the very thing he was guilty of -preaching a fabrication!
+It is ironic that the pathetic Paul was accusing his adversaries of the very thing he was guilty of – preaching a fabrication!

 The two faced Paul tried to ingratiate himself with the Nazarenes when in their company, but they became implacably opposed to him, as verified by the verbal slanging match in Paul’s letter and the adamantly anti-Pauline assertions in James’ letter.
 James summoned Paul to Jerusalem when it became apparent Paul was preaching against the Torah, and sent him to the temple to purify himself and prove he was still a true Jew (see Acts 21,) which led to Paul’s so called arrest and eventual transportation to Rome.
-James, the brother of Yeshua, effectively terminated Paul’s missionary career!
+James, the brother of Yeshua, (Jesus) effectively terminated Paul’s missionary career!

 When Paul was forced to reveal the fact he was a Roman citizen, his cover was well and truly blown.
 A Roman citizen couldn’t be a Nazarene.
 According to the book of Acts, the Romans had to dedicate considerable resources (500 soldiers) to protect him from angry Jews.
 They would have only done that when looking after one of their own.